zirujauak/mxyzptlk/README.md

 I'm pretty sure a curses library (ncurses of Linux/MacOS, pdcurses for windows) needs to be installed.
 Will add instructions.
 Short version: MacOS - use homebrew to install the `ncurses` formula;  Linux - depends on your package manager, look for `ncursesw` or `ncurses`;  Windows - google `pdcurses windows` and good luck!

 ### Building
+The following libraries are required to build from source:
+* Curses - either ncurses/ncursesw for Mac/Linux, or pdcurses for Windows
+    * Mac: `brew install ncurses`
+    * Linux: depends on the package manager your install uses.
+    * Windows: TBD
+* libsndfile - be sure your LD_LIBRARY_PATH (on Mac/Linux, at least) includes the directory with libsndfile
+    * Mac: `brew install libsndfile` and then from the shell you're running cargo from: `export LIBRARY_PATH=$LIBRARY_PATH:$(brew --prefix)/lib`
+    * Linux: depends on the package manager your install uses.
+    * Windows: TBD

 ```
 $ cargo build